gabrielalastra/climatology_teachingtool/README.md

-# GrADS
+# Grid Analysis and Display System (GrADS)
- weather database with GrADS language
+ weather database with GrADS software and language

 Those scripts were developed on GrADS language for beginners.